geoglows/training.geoglows.org/docs/overview.md

   such as flooding, drought, and water security.

 ### Map
-  * The GEOGloWS ECMWF Streamflow Model can be easily explored using a mapping service developed in collaboration with Esri (see: https://hydroviewer.geoglows.org/).
+  * The GEOGlOWS ECMWF Streamflow Model can be easily explored using a mapping service developed in collaboration with Esri (see: https://hydroviewer.geoglows.org/).
 The web map allows users to visualize current streamflow conditions worldwide,